oaattia/Backend-Task---Mailbox-API/readme.md

 ## Testing
-`venor/bin/phpunit` to run test cases, tests can be found in folder `tests`
+`venor/bin/phpunit` to run test cases, tests can be found in folder `tests` and for testing we are using `sqllite`